-- 2. We create an object adapter by calling createObjectAdapterWithEndpoints on the Communicator instance.
-The arguments we pass are "SimplePrinterAdapter" (which is the name of the adapter) and "default -p 10000", which instructs the adapter to listen for incoming requests using the default protocol (TCP/IP) at port number 10000. - 3.
-At this point, the server-side run time is initialized and we create a servant for our Printer interface by instantiating a PrinterI object. - 4.
+- 1. We create an object adapter by calling createObjectAdapterWithEndpoints on the Communicator instance (through Communicator rHolder's overloaded arrow operator).
+The arguments we pass are "SimplePrinterAdapter" (which is the name of the adapter) and "default -p 10000", which instructs the adapter to listen for incoming requests using the default transport protocol (TCP/IP) at port number 10000. - 2.
+At this point, the server-side run time is initialized and we create a servant for our Printer interface by instantiating a PrinterI object. - 3.
 We inform the object adapter of the presence of a new servant by calling add on the adapter; the arguments to add are the servant we have just instantiated, plus an identifier.
 In this case, the string "SimplePrinter" is the name of the Ice object.
-(If we had multiple printers, each would have a different name or, more correctly, a different object identity.) - 5.
+(If we had multiple printers, each would have a different name or, more correctly, a different object identity.) - 4.
 Next, we activate the adapter by calling its activate method.
 (The adapter is initially created in a holding state; this is useful if we have many servants that share the same adapter and do not want requests to be processed until after all the servants have been instantiated.)
-The server starts to process incoming requests from clients as soon as the adapter is activated. - 6.
+The server starts to process incoming requests from clients as soon as the adapter is activated. - 5.
 Finally, we call waitForShutdown.
-This call suspends the calling thread until the server implementation terminates, either by making a call to shut down the run time, or in response to a signal.
-(For now, we will simply interrupt the server on the command line when we no longer need it.)
+This call suspends the calling thread until the server is shut down.
+(For now, we will simply interrupt the server on the command line when we no longer need it, which terminates the server immediately.)